WHY ACTIVE SONAR?

 - Using these monitoring measures allows the Navy to detect marine mammals or sea turtles near the transmitting LFA sonar and LFA vessel (within 2,000 yards) and shut down LFA sonar transmissions if any animals are detected in the mitigation zone, which prevents them from being exposed to LFA sonar transmissions and potentially being injured or disturbed.

 - Since the beginning of the SURTASS LFA sonar program, the Navy has applied and been authorized for permits under the Endangered Species Act and Marine Mammal Protection Act to take marine mammals and sea turtles incidental to the use of SURTASS LFA sonar.

 - Some concerned individuals misunderstand “take” to mean kill or harm marine animals.
 Although the legal definition of take does include the harm or killing of marine mammals, the Navy is not authorized to kill or injure any marine mammals or sea turtles during use of SURTASS LFA sonar.
-In the context of SURTASS LFA sonar, taking of marine animals means that they may be behaviorally harassed, which in plain language means their behavior may be changed or disturbed.
+In the context of SURTASS LFA sonar use, taking of marine animals principally means that they may be behaviorally harassed, which in plain language means their behavior may be changed or disturbed.

 The Navy’s Assessment of Harm to Marine Life